 HIV testing in prisons

-- Compulsory testing, whereby all inmates are required to have an HIV test;
+- Compulsory testing: All inmates are required to have an HIV test.

-Even though the WHO believe that compulsory testing should be prohibited,52 it is still a method used in many prisons.
-In 2008, 24 states in America tested all inmates for HIV upon admission or at some point during incarceration.53 Prison authorities believe there is a need to identify those who are infected with HIV so they can provide treatment and support, and protect staff and other inmates from becoming infected.
-However, there is no evidence to suggest this form of HIV management is more effective than others.54 Some people consider that mandatory testing breaches human rights, as it takes away the right of the individual to make their own decisions.
+Even though the WHO believe that compulsory testing should be prohibited, 57 it is still a method used in many prisons.
+In 2008, 24 states in America tested all inmates for HIV upon admission or at some point during incarceration.
+58 Prison authorities believe there is a need to identify those who are living with HIV so they can provide treatment and support, and protect staff and other inmates from transmission.
+However, there is no evidence to suggest this form of HIV management is more effective than others.
+59 Some people consider that mandatory testing breaches human rights, as it takes away the right of the individual to make their own decisions.
 60

-In 2009 the American Centres for Disease Control and Prevention (CDC) published guidelines on HIV testing in correctional settings.
-The document advocates the use of 'opt out' HIV testing, where the inmate is informed that an HIV test will be performed unless they decline.
-This strategy is thought to increase diagnoses of HIV infection (potentially increasing earlier diagnoses), reduce stigma associated with testing, and improve early access to care and prevention.56
+In 2009, the American Centres for Disease Control and Prevention (CDC) published guidelines on HIV testing in correctional settings.
+The document advocates the use of 'opt out' HIV testing, where the inmate is informed that a HIV test will be performed unless they decline.
+This strategy is thought to increase diagnoses of HIV infection (potentially increasing earlier diagnoses), reduce stigma associated with testing, and improve early access to care and prevention.
+61

 The WHO recommend that prisons should provide easy access to voluntary HIV testing and counselling for inmates; this method has proven to increase testing uptake.
 62 Testing should be kept confidential, as those who test positive often face stigma if their status is revealed to inmates or staff.
 The following comments are from inmates in a UK prison.
 63

 “Because I had the test the screws made dodgy comments and tried to give the other inmates the impression I had AIDS”.